malbanGit/Telengard/readme.md

 Notice
 ------
-In my opinion for being able to play Telengard SUCCESSFULLY I deem it essential for the game to offer a SAVE functionality.
+For being able to play Telengard SUCCESSFULLY I deem it essential for the game to offer a SAVE functionality.
 Due to hardware limitations of the "normal" 64kB bankswitch card there is no easy way to offer persistent saves (without inventing new PCB designs).
-It is not possible to do bankswitching AND access a DS2431 at the same time with current designs.
+It is not possible to do bankswitching AND access a DS2431 at the same time with current designs (at least not for many cycles *wink* at Thomas).

 Nonetheless, even the 64kB variant offers the player to save the character in the INN.
 But these saves are not PERSISTENT when you switch your vectrex off.
-But these saves can be used, while the console is switched on.
+These saves can only be used, while the console is switched on.
 You can thus also progress in the game without being a complete pawn to the often unfair random whims of the game.